IBM/asoc-devops-tooling/jenkins/README.md

-# IBM Application Security on Cloud Jenkins Automation
+# IBM Application Security on Cloud Jenkins Integrations
 ---
-The files located in this folder are end to end automation using the [Application Security on Cloud service](https://www.ibm.com/us-en/marketplace/application-security-on-cloud/resources) to run **SAST (Static Application Security Testing)** against source code using [Jenkins](https://jenkins.io/).
+The files located in this folder are end to end automation using the [Application Security on Cloud service](https://www.ibm.com/us-en/marketplace/application-security-on-cloud/resources) to run **SAST (Static Application Security Testing)** against source code orchestrated with [Jenkins](https://jenkins.io/).

+**It is imperative that we know the the most about the security status of our code before leaving Source Control Management systems and shipping code further down the pipeline.**

+Below are [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) templates using the [Scripted Pipeline Syntax](https://jenkins.io/doc/book/pipeline/#scripted-pipeline-fundamentals) and guides to help you implement this control before entering continuous integration.

 ## Supported Tools & Services
 * [GitHub](https://github.com/)